-The Useful Life Benchmark (ULB) is defined as the expected lifecycle of a capital asset for a particular transit provider's operating environment, or the acceptable period of use in service for a particular transit provider's operating environment.
-ULB criteria are user defined, whereas ULB takes into account a provider's unique operating environment (service frequency, weather, geography).
+The Useful Life Benchmark (ULB) is defined as the expected lifecycle or the acceptable period of use of a capital asset in service for a transit provider's operating environment.
+ULB criteria are user defined, considering a provider's unique operating environment (service frequency, weather, geography).
 When developing ULBs, Shoreline Metro recognized and took into account the local operating environment of its assets within the service area, historical maintenance records, manufacturer guidelines, and the default asset ULB derived from the FTA.
-In most cases, if an asset exceeds its ULB, then it is a strong indicator that it may not be in a state of good repair.
+In most cases, an asset exceeding its ULB is a strong indicator that it may not be in a state of good repair.

-For the purposes of this TAMP, all assets (facilities, equipment, and fixed route rolling stock) were assessed by using FTA's Useful Life Age Benchmark (ULB) set in FTA 5010.1D.
-This guidance (found on page IV-17 of FTA 5010.1D) indicates that typical useful life of the type of heavy duty buses that Shoreline Metro operates is 12 years or 500,000 miles, that the typical useful life of medium duty buses is seven years or 150,000 miles, and that the typical useful life of light duty vehicles is ten years or 100,000 miles.
+For the purposes of this TAMP, all assets (facilities, equipment, and fixed route rolling stock) were assessed using FTA's Useful Life Age Benchmark (ULB) set in FTA 5010.1D.
+This guidance (found on page IV-17 of FTA 5010.1D) indicates that typical useful life of the type of heavy duty buses that Shoreline Metro operates is 12 years or 500,000 miles, medium duty buses is seven years or 150,000 miles, and light duty vehicles is ten years or 100,000 miles.
 Shoreline Metro has defined each of these vehicle ULBs as whichever (years or mileage) comes last.